oroinc/documentation/commerce/user_guide/system/email/email_configuration_settings.rst

 Notification Rules
 ------------------

-The section defines the rules that will be applied by default to a notification generated in the OroCRM.
+The section defines the rules that will be applied by default to a notification generated in the Oro application.
 You can define the **Sender Email** and **Sender Name** to be used.

 Maintenance Notifications
 -------------------------